How The Google Bert Update Will Impact Your Site’s SEO

 Essentially, Google has updated its algorithm to understand natural language processing better.

-Touted as one of the most important updates in the history of search, it has surprising not had the fanfare that it perhaps rightly deserves.
-Perhaps, due to the fact that up until now, the SEO community aren’t exactly clear what the BERT update is targeting or how the SEO space will be impacted.
+Touted as one of the most important updates in the history of search, it has surprisingly not had the fanfare that it perhaps rightly deserves.
+Perhaps, due to the fact that up until now, the SEO community isn’t exactly clear what the BERT update is targeting or how the SEO space will be impacted.

 What We Think BERT Means